vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 [Try it in the Playground](https://sfc.vuejs.org/#eyJBcHAudnVlIjoiPHNjcmlwdCBzZXR1cD5cbmltcG9ydCB7IHJlZiB9IGZyb20gJ3Z1ZSdcblxuY29uc3QgY291bnQgPSByZWYoMClcblxuZnVuY3Rpb24gaW5jcmVtZW50KCkge1xuICBjb3VudC52YWx1ZSsrXG59XG48L3NjcmlwdD5cblxuPHRlbXBsYXRlPlxuICA8YnV0dG9uIEBjbGljaz1cImluY3JlbWVudFwiPnt7IGNvdW50IH19PC9idXR0b24+XG48L3RlbXBsYXRlPiIsImltcG9ydC1tYXAuanNvbiI6IntcbiAgXCJpbXBvcnRzXCI6IHtcbiAgICBcInZ1ZVwiOiBcImh0dHBzOi8vc2ZjLnZ1ZWpzLm9yZy92dWUucnVudGltZS5lc20tYnJvd3Nlci5qc1wiXG4gIH1cbn0ifQ==)

 Note that the unwrapping only applies if the ref is a top-level property on the template render context.
-As an example, `foo` is a top-level property, but `object.foo` is not.
+As an example, `object` is a top-level property, but `object.foo` is not.

 So, given the following object: